Psychosocial risks at work: how to identify them and what actions to take to prevent them?

 Assessing psychosocial risks

-Our ergonomists assess the constraints of the position and offer adapted solutions to preserve the physical and mental health of the employee, in line with your legal obligations.
+Our ergonomists evaluate job constraints and propose solutions to protect the employee’s physical and mental health, in line with your legal obligations.

 Analyzing the factors

-We identify and deploy the necessary equipment or adaptations (furniture, digital tools, work organization), in a logic of sustainable inclusion and risk prevention.
+We identify and deploy the necessary equipment or adjustments (furniture, digital tools, work organization) with a focus on sustainable inclusion and risk prevention.

 Implement RPS prevention

-We identify and deploy the necessary equipment or adaptations (furniture, digital tools, work organization), in a logic of sustainable inclusion and risk prevention.
+We identify and deploy the necessary equipment or adjustments (furniture, digital tools, work organization) with a focus on sustainable inclusion and risk prevention.

 Choosing the right tools

-We identify and deploy the necessary equipment or adaptations (furniture, digital tools, work organization), in a logic of sustainable inclusion and risk prevention.
+We identify and deploy the necessary equipment or adjustments (furniture, digital tools, work organization) with a focus on sustainable inclusion and risk prevention.

 Manager training a member of his team in caring management to reduce RPS